Bman2386/crazyquestions/to_do.md

 - question history needs to exist []

 # Other:
-- Need go to sign in from login []
+- Need go to sign in from login [check]